mikediessner/nubo/docs/_source/overview.rst

 sample-efficient optimisation strategy.
 Bayesian optimisation fulfils these criteria by representing the objective function through a :ref:`surrogate model <model>`, often a Gaussian process [#Gramacy2020]_ [#Williams2006]_.
-This representation can then be used to find the next point that should be evaluated by maximising a criterion specified through an :ref:`acquisition function <acquisition>`.
-A popular criterion is, for example, the expected improvement (EI) [#Jones1998]_ that is the expectation of the new point returning a better solution than the current best observation.
+This representation can be used to find the next point that should be evaluated by maximising a criterion specified through an :ref:`acquisition function <acquisition>`.
+A popular criterion is, for example, the expected improvement (EI) [#Jones1998]_, that is the expectation that the new point returns a better solution than the current best point.
-Bayesian optimisation is performed in a loop where training data is used to fit the surrogate model before the next point suggested by the acquisition function is evaluated and added to the training data itself.
-The loop then restarts gathering more information about the objective function with each iteration.
-Bayesian optimisation is run for as many iterations as the evaluation budget allows, until a satisfying solution is found, or until a predefined stopping criterion is met.
+Bayesian optimisation is performed in a loop where training data is used to fit the surrogate model before the next point suggested by the acquisition function is evaluated and added to the training data.
+The loop restarts and gathers more information about the objective function with each iteration.
+Bayesian optimisation is run for as many iterations as the evaluation budget allows, until a satisfactory solution is found, or until a predefined stopping criterion is met.

 .. only:: html